uwplse/pumpkin-pi/GUIDE.md

 **Location**: [search.ml](/plugin/src/automation/search/search.ml).

-**Notes**: Right OK, so back to the weird part I mentioned when discussing file 6.
+**Notes**: Back to the weird part I mentioned when discussing file 6.
 As an artifact of history, we find equivalences first, then derive configurations, rather than the other way around.
 So the word "essentially" in the paper is important.
-We do use the paper algorithm, but the paper algorithm is the idealized post-hoc description of the thing we did in a more ad-hoc manner manually.
+We do use the paper algorithm, but the paper algorithm is the idealized post-hoc description of the thing we did in a more ad-hoc manner originally.
 Also as mentioned in the paper, we don't describe these in detail, but the code should help with understanding the way that they work.
 The algebraic ornaments search procedure comes from DEVOID; all others are CARROT-specific.